-- Close to $1 Million in new scholarship funds were awarded to deserving students as a result of the campaign.
+- Close to $1 Million in new scholarship funds were awarded to deserving students.

 - Approximately 16,000 supporters participated in one or more of the projects included in the $110 Million Keeping Faith Campaign.
-JBU is extremely grateful for the generous support that our alumni, parents, and friends provided throughout this campaign.
+JBU is extremely grateful for the generous support that our alumni, parents, and friends.

 In December 2006, fund raising was completed on the $10 Million Challenge, nearly doubling the university’s endowed scholarship funds in only half the time given to complete the project.